jknapp25/exogenesis/ideas.md

 Consider getting rid of personal pronouns
 When doing a dialogue pass, ask if I can sit next to friends and listen to them talk for awhile After the story is over, sit the characters down in a room and have a mental conversation with them.
+Get more detailed about the plants, look up plants in oregon Consider what season they are in